scalahub/jde/README.md

 ```

-The program outputs an unsigned transaction with the inputs/data-inputs/outputs described using the script contained in the file [timestamp.json](src/test/resources/timestamp.json).
-The file contains the following JSON script.
-The script is used to timestamp a box using the dApp described [here](https://www.ergoforum.org/t/a-trustless-timestamping-service-for-boxes/432/9?u=scalahub).
+The program outputs an unsigned transaction.
+More specifically, it outputs an instance of the [`CompileResult`](src/main/scala/jde/compiler/package.scala#L15) class serialized in JSON.
+The inputs/data-inputs/outputs of the transaction are defined using the script contained in the file [timestamp.json](src/test/resources/timestamp.json).
+This script is used to timestamp a box using the dApp described [here](https://www.ergoforum.org/t/a-trustless-timestamping-service-for-boxes/432/9?u=scalahub) and has the following code:
 ```
 {
   "constants": [